awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-exportopsdatatos3.md

 **Description**

-This document retrieves a list of OpsData summaries in AWS Systems Manager Explorer and exports them to an object in a specified S3 bucket\.
+This runbook retrieves a list of OpsData summaries in AWS Systems Manager Explorer and exports them to an object in a specified S3 bucket\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWS-ExportOpsDataToS3)